essoen/essoen.github.io/content/blog/2022/using-a-roadmap-in-an-agile-team.md

-+++
+---
-date = 2022-02-21T06:00:00Z
+date: 2022-02-21T06:00:00Z
-description = "Thoughts on what a roadmap is, and how to use it in an agile product team" tags = ["management", "agile"] title = "Roadmaps in an agile team"
+description: "Thoughts on what a roadmap is, and how to use it in an agile product team"

-+++
+tags:
+- okr
+- management
+title: "Roadmaps in an agile team"
+---

 A colleague and I recently discussed the role of roadmaps in an agile context.
 He pointed to some books and sources, saying roadmaps are useless or unimportant.
 This also plays into the #NoEstimates movement.

 Specifically, my colleague pointed to the book "Inspired" by Marty Cagan.
 I hadn't read the book myself, but I went through the chapters on roadmaps.
 Here's a relevant quote: